RubensLFerreira/RubensLFerreira/README.md

 🏡 I'm Brazilian, I live in Ceará.<br>
 🏢 I'm majoring in Information Systems (IFCE)<br>
-:mortar_board: I am currently in the 5th semester<br>
+:mortar_board: I am currently in the 6th semester<br>
-📚 I'm mainly studying Node.Js and Express<br>
+📚 I'm mainly studying Node.Js and TypeScript<br>
 ✏️ I'm also studying ReactJS<br>
 :clapper: I would talk for hours about cinema and geek culture<br>
 :speech_balloon: If you have any questions or just want to talk about programming, get in touch!<br>